The History Behind: The Cream Tea

 • Jam First: While there’s much debate around which goes first, always spread your jam FIRST, before adding the clotted cream.

-Thanks to our Cream Tea Hampers, you can enjoy our famous delicacy, wherever you are.
+Thanks to our Cornish Hampers, you can enjoy our famous delicacy, wherever you are.
 Shop Cream Teas here

 Posted on